-The Department of Middle Childhood and Adolescence Education has developed a new Bachelor of Arts (B.A.) degree program in developmental disabilities which is focused on preparing individuals who seek employment in agencies that provide services to individuals with developmental disabilities.
-This program is comprised of 124 credit hours of coursework that will focus on the delivery of services to individuals with disabilities within an agency setting.
-The program requires a culminating practicum within a partnering agency and a related seminar that includes training leading toward certification in Medicaid, Investigative Training, and SKIP.
+The Bachelor of Arts (B.A.) degree program focuses on preparing individuals who seek employment in agencies that provide service to individuals with disabilities.
+The program requires a culminating practicum within a partnering agency and a related seminar that includes training leading toward certification in Medicaid, Investigative Training, and SCIP-R.

-DDP 201 Developmental Disabilities: An Overview DDP 202 Inclusive Recreation for Diverse Populations EDU 236 Human Learning, Development and Motivation (Birth-age 21) DDP 301 Family Life to Independent Living for Individuals with Disabilities DDP 302 Secondary Transition in Special Education EDU 333 Special Olympics Coaching and Games Management Practicum Requirements EDU 488 Student Teaching in the Inclusive Special Education Classroom EDU 490 Professional Seminar in Secondary Education
+DDP 201 Developmental Disabilities: An Overview DDP 202 Inclusive Recreation for Diverse Populations EDU 236 Human Learning, Development and Motivation (Birth-age 21) DDP 301 Family Life to Independent Living for Individuals with Disabilities DDP 302 Secondary Transition in Special Education EDU 333 Special Olympics Coaching and Games Management Practicum Requiremen nts EDU 488 Student Teaching in the Inclusive Special Education Classroom

+Professional Seminar in Secondary Education